 The Corporation considers all liquid investments with original maturities of three months or less to be cash equivalents.
-At June 30, 2020 and 2019, the Corporation held no cash equivalents.
+At June 30, 2021 and 2020, the Corporation held no cash equivalents.

-Accounts Receivable
+Retailer Accounts Receivable

-Accounts receivable consist of amounts due from retailers for gross ticket sales and weekly fees less commissions and prizes paid by the retailers.
+Retailer accounts receivable consist of amounts due from retailers for gross ticket sales and weekly fees less commissions and prizes paid by the retailers.
 Lottery proceeds for instant tickets sold by retailers are due and payable to the Corporation upon pack settlement, and lottery proceeds for draw-style game tickets are due and payable at the end of the accounting period in accordance with Section 2.11 of Retailer Rules and Regulations.
 Lottery proceeds are collected from retailer bank accounts established in a trust.
-Retailers are invoiced for net proceeds on a weekly basis for all billable activity from Sunday through Saturday.
+Retailers are invoiced for net proceeds on a weekly basis for all billable activity from Sunday through Saturday of each week.

 The Corporation will record a bad debt expense and related allowance for bad debt based on a quarterly review of outstanding retailer accounts receivable as a result of nonpayment.
-The outstanding balances will not be written off against the allowance account until management determines such account is deemed noncollectible.
-Retailers will be charged NSF fees in accordance with the Corporation's Retailer Rules and Regulations Policy Section 2.12.
+The outstanding balances will not be written off against the allowance account until required retailer bonds are executed, and management determines any remaining balance, if any, for such account is deemed noncollectible.
+Retailers will be charged NSF fees in accordance with Section 2.12 of Retailer Rules and Regulations.

-In accordance with the Law, each retailer is required to post a surety bond in an amount not to exceed twice the average lottery ticket sales of the lottery retailer for the period within which the lottery retailer is required to remit lottery funds to the Corporation.
-For 2020, the required bond amounts for retailers was \$8,000.
+In accordance with the Law, each retailer is required to post a bond or letter of credit with the Corporation using surety acceptable to the Corporation in an amount not to exceed twice the average lottery ticket sales of the lottery retailer for the period determined by the Corporation within which the lottery retailer is required to remit lottery funds to the Corporation.
+In accordance with the Corporation Rules and Regulations for 2021 and 2020, the amount of a retailer's initial letter of credit or bond shall be \$8,000 per retailer business location, subject to later adjustment by the Corporation.

-Prepaid Items
+Prepaid Expenses

-Certain payments to vendors reflect cost applicable to future accounting periods and are recorded as prepaid items.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenses.